isaaclvf/issue-tracker/README.md

 # Issue tracker

-This app is intended to be used as an internal tool for a company in product development.
+This app is intended to be used as an internal tool for a company during product development.
 With it, users can collaborate on projects by viewing, creating, and updating issues.

 You can check out the live demo [here](https://issue-tracker-demo.herokuapp.com).